RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/16_create_swap_on_logical_volume.md

 Created a new partition 2 of type 'Linux' and of size 400 MiB.
 ```

-* Change the partition type to swap, then “w” to write it:
+* Change the partition type to "t" for type, "2" for partition 2, "82" for swap, then “w” to write it:

 ```
 Command (m for help): t